Free Dutch forces: Return of the Dutch

 In early 1942, the Japanese launched a campaign in New Guinea, advancing south towards Port Moresby in the Territory of Papua.
 Throughout 1942 and 1943, the Allies fought several campaigns to stop the Japanese advance in the Pacific, with significant actions being fought in Papua, New Guinea and the Solomons by largely US and Australian forces.
 In April 1944, the Allies launched a campaign to recapture the western part of New Guinea as part of their advance towards the Philippines.
 After the victory in the Battle of Noemfoor, which included a 40-man Netherlands East Indies Civil Administration (NICA) detachment, the Allies recaptured more of western New Guinea.
 Later, in September, the Allies, including a NICA detachment, recaptured the Morotai region.

-On 5 October 1944, based on FRUMEL intelligence, the Free Dutch Forces submarine Zwaardvisch was ordered to intercept the German U-boat U-168.
+On 5 October 1944, based on FRUMEL intelligence, the Free Dutch Forces submarine was ordered to intercept the German U-boat U-168.
 At periscope depth on the morning of 6 October, the Zwaardvisch under the command of Lieutenant Commander H Goosens spotted the U-168 off the northern coast of Java.
 Well positioned, Goosens ordered a six torpedo spread sinking the German U-boat with the loss of 23 men.
 The Zwaardvisch returned safely to Fremantle 20 days later after having sunk four more enemy ships.
 On 1 May 1945, the Allies launched their last campaign against Japanese in Borneo, commencing with the Battle of Tarakan.
 The majority of combat troops were Australian, although the Free Dutch Forces provided a company of Ambonese infantry commanded by Dutch officers and a civil affairs unit.

 The Dutch Army also participated in the Balikpapan in July 1945, where a small number of Dutch KNIL troops were assigned to the operation alongside Australian and US personnel; the Dutch contribution amounted to a company from the 1st NEI Battalion.
 Major operations in Borneo ended in late July, although minor clashes in Borneo continued until the Japanese surrendered in August 1945.